In this episode of the Spotlight podcast, we talk to playwright Ella Hickson and director Natalie Abrahami about collaboration in theatre

 Christina Care: Thank you for listening to this episode of The Spotlight Podcast.
-If you've got questions for us, or if you'd like us to talk about a particular topic in an upcoming podcast, send us an email [email protected].
-That's all for now from the home of casting.
+If you’ve got questions for us, or if you’d like us to talk about a particular topic in an upcoming podcast, get in contact with us.
+That’s all for now from the home of casting.

 Listen to previous episodes of The Spotlight Podcast, where we cover topics such as voice work, mental health support, working with agents and lots more!

 Published in November 2019.